 City of Adelaide acknowledges that we are located on the traditional Country of the Kaurna people of the Adelaide Plains and pays respect to Elders past and present.
 We recognise and respect their cultural heritage, beliefs and relationship with the land.
 We acknowledge that they are of continuing importance to the Kaurna people living today.
 And we also extend that respect to other Aboriginal Language Groups and other First Nations.

-Your insights will guide the development of a shared vision and actions that support a thriving, inclusive, and connected community.
 By contributing your perspective, you’ll help us understand what matters most to residents, visitors, students, workers, organisations, and community partners in improving wellbeing across the city.

 In our city, wellbeing is defined as a dynamic state where individuals and groups feel safe, valued, connected, and empowered to thrive.
 Wellbeing encompasses physical, mental, emotional, cultural and social dimensions, shaped by lived experience, identity and place.

 We recognise that there are groups who experience systemic barriers to wellbeing and that there are intersections between groups that can increase risks.
-Through our research and consultation, we have identified eleven priority groups:

 The City of Adelaide is home to a population that stands out in both state and national contexts due to our diversity of culture and age.